CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 Syntax: S_CBRANCH_JOIN SSRC0
 Description: Join conditional branch that begin from S_CBRANCH_*_FORK.
-If control stack pointer have same value as SSRC0 then do nothing and jump to next instruction, otherwise pop from control stack value program counter and EXEC value.
+If control stack pointer have same value as SSRC0 then do nothing and jump to next instruction, otherwise pop from control stack program counter and EXEC value.
 Operation:
 ```
 if (CSP==SSRC0)